 My friend Andrew and I began researching about how to make interpolating GEDI waveforms efficient and accurate about 8 months ago under the mentor ship of Brandon (Brown university PHD student).
 We have put down our findings in our research paper.
-Our research paper is under publication process at an IEEE conference and will be published in early October.
+Our research paper was presented at ICONAT IEEE conference in January 2022.
 Details of the paper are below.

 Title: Comparing Computer Resource Usage Through Interpolating Global Ecosystem Dynamics Investigation Light Detection and Ranging Waveform Data